AnthonyTran96/nodejs_app_base/docs/ONBOARDING.md

 3. `container-setup.ts` just imports the registry files
 4. **No more massive merge conflicts!** 🎉

-## 🆕 Adding a New Feature Module
+## 🆕 Adding a New Feature Module (Security-First)

-Follow these steps to add a new feature (e.g., "Posts"):
+Follow these steps to add a new feature (e.g., "Posts") with proper security:

 ### 1. Create the Module Structure